-1 SEC.
-10. Section 6013.5 of the Business and Professions Code 2 is amended to read:
+SEC.
+8. Section 6013.2 of the Business and Professions Code is repealed.

-6013.5.
-Notwithstanding any other provision of law, six (a) Effective January 1, 2017, a minimum of seven members of the board shall be members of the public who have never been members of the State Bar or admitted to practice before any court in the United States.
-They shall be appointed through 1982 by the Governor, subject to the confirmation of the Senate.

-Each

-(b) Each of-such these members shall serve for a term of three years, commencing at the conclusion of the annual meeting next succeeding his-appointment, except that for the initial term after enactment of this section, two shall serve for one year, two for two years, and the other two for three years, as determined by lot. or her appointment.

-In 1983

-(c) Effective January 1, 2017, one public member shall be appointed by the Senate Committee on Rules and-one two public member members shall be appointed by the Speaker of the Assembly.

-For each of the years, 1984 and 1985, two

-(d) Four public members shall be appointed by the Governor, subject to the confirmation of the Senate.

-Each

-- (e) Each respective appointing authority shall fill any vacancy in and make any reappointment to each respective office. - (f) It is the intent of the Legislature that the increase of public members appointed by the Speaker of the Assembly, from one to two, as required by this measure adding this subdivision, occur at the expiration of the terms of the attorney members who are appointed by the Speaker of the Assembly and serving on the board as of December 31, 2016.
+- SEC.
+9. Section 6013.3 of the Business and Professions Code is amended to read: - 6013.3. (a) One attorney member of the board shall be appointed by the Senate Committee on-Rules.
+Rules and one attorney member of the board shall be appointed by the Speaker of the Assembly. - (b) An attorney member appointed pursuant to this section shall serve for a term of three four years.
+Vacancies shall be filled for the remainder of the term.
+An appointed attorney member may be reappointed pursuant to this section. - SEC.
+10. Section 6013.5 of the Business and Professions Code is amended to read: - 6013.5. (a) Effective January 1, 2017, a-minimum of seven maximum of six members of the board shall be members of the public who have never been members of the State Bar or admitted to practice before any court in the United States. - (b) Each of these members shall serve for a term of three years, commencing at the conclusion of the annual meeting next succeeding his or her appointment. four years.
+Vacancies shall be filled for the remainder of the term. - (c) Effective January 1, 2017, one public member shall be appointed by the Senate Committee on Rules and two one public members member shall be appointed by the Speaker of the Assembly. - (d) Four public members shall be appointed by the Governor, subject to the confirmation of the Senate. - (e) Each respective appointing authority shall fill any vacancy in and make any reappointment to each respective office. - (f) It is the intent of the Legislature that the increase of public members appointed by the Speaker of the Assembly, from one to two, as required by this measure adding this subdivision, occur at the expiration of the terms of the attorney members who are appointed by the Speaker of the Assembly and serving on the board as of December 31, 2016. - 37 SEC.
+11. Section 6015 of the Business and Professions Code 38 is amended to read: - 39 6015.
+No person is eligible for attorney membership on the board unless-all both of the following conditions are satisfied:

-- 34 SEC.
-11. Section 6015 of the Business and Professions Code is amended to read: - 36 6015.
-No person is eligible for attorney membership on the board unless all of the following conditions are satisfied: - (a) He or she is an active member of the State Bar. - 39 (b) Either:
+- (a) He or she is an active member of the State Bar. - (b) Either:

-- (1) Prior to October 31, 2019, if elected, he or she maintains his or her principal office for the practice of law within the State Bar district from which he or she is elected. - (2) If appointed by the Supreme Court or the Legislature, he or she maintains his or her principal office for the practice of law within the State of California. - (c) If newly appointed after December 31, 2016, he or she satisfies the requirements of subdivision (c) of Section 6011.
+- (1) Prior to October 31, 2019, if elected, he or she maintains his or her principal office for the practice of law within the State Bar district from which he or she is elected. - (2) If appointed by the Supreme Court or the Legislature, he or she maintains his or her principal office for the practice of law within the State of California. - (c) If newly appointed after December 31, 2016, he or she satisfies the requirements of subdivision (c) of Section 6011. - SEC.
+12. Section 6016 of the Business and Professions Code is amended to read: - 6016.
+The term of office of each attorney member of the board shall-commence at the conclusion of the annual meeting next succeeding his or her election or appointment, be four years and he or she shall hold office until his or her successor is elected or appointed and qualified.
+For the purposes of this section, the time intervening between any two successive annual meetings shall be deemed to be one year.
+Vacancies shall be filled for the remainder of the term.

-- 10 SEC.
-12. Section 6016 of the Business and Professions Code 11 is amended to read: - 6016.
-The term of office of each attorney member of the board shall commence at the conclusion of the annual meeting next succeeding his or her election or appointment, and he or she shall hold office until his or her successor is elected or appointed and qualified.
-For the purposes of this section, the time intervening between any two successive annual meetings shall be deemed to be one year. - The board of trustees may provide by rule for an interim board to act in the place and stead of the board when because of vacancies during terms of office there is less than a quorum of the board.
+The board of trustees may provide by rule for an interim board to act in the place and stead of the board when because of vacancies during terms of office there is less than a quorum of the board.